 Don’t know/Not sure

-[IF “Yes”] Which of the following explain why you decided not to register a domain name?
+Q6a.
+For which of the following reasons did you decide not to register a domain name?
 Please note that you can select multiple options.
 [SELECT MULTIPLE; RANDOMIZE ORDER EXCEPT LEAVE “Other,” “None of the above” AND “Don’t know / Not sure” AT END OF LIST]

 The registration cost was too expensive